ZaidGhazal/Disaster-Response-Using-Machine-Learning/README.md

 - Exports the final model as a pickle file

 ## Web App
 The project set the Machine Learning model in interactive environment so it can be used easly to predict the message related category.
 The Python script `run.py` contains the backend code, as well as in the template file you can find the html files.
+To run the web app, you need first to apply the ETL process on the messages and categories CSV files and get the SQL database.
+You can achieve that by running the `process_data.py` script with the required arguments.
+Next, you can build the ML model by only running the script `train_classifier.py` with the required arguments.
+After the model is ready (as .pkl file), you can run the web app on your localhost using the `run.py` script.
+Please note that running the app on the localhost method differs based on the operating system you use (Windows, MacOS, Linux).

 ![alt text](https://github.com/ZaidGhazal/Disaster-Response-Using-Machine-Learning/blob/main/WebApp.png?raw=true)